aptech/docs/docs/CR-getColorPalette.rst

 ::

-    //Get the first 3 colors from the ColorBrewer 'Dark2' palette clrs = getColorPalette("Dark2", 3);
+    // Get the first 3 colors from the ColorBrewer 'Dark2' palette clrs = getColorPalette("Dark2", 3);

 After the above code, *clrs* should equal: